 Bake the cookies for 10 minutes.
 Let them cool for a few minutes on the baking sheet for a few minutes, then transfer to a wire rack to finish cooling.

-Fresh from the oven, Butterscotch Cookies are delightfully chewy with a little crunch thanks to the cinnamon sugar topping.
+Fresh from the oven, Butterscotch Cookies are delightfully chewy with a little crunch thanks to the sugar topping.

 I, however like them even better the next day!